CensoredUsername/unrpyc/README.md

 legacy-dev (python 2):[![Build Status](https://github.com/CensoredUsername/unrpyc/actions/workflows/python-app.yaml/badge.svg?branch=legacy-dev)](https://github.com/CensoredUsername/unrpyc/actions/workflows/python-app.yaml)

-## Features
-#### Decompiling
-The main task is to convert Ren'Py script files of type *.rpyc*, *.rpymc* into human-readable source code.

-#### Astdump
-Writes the target applications "Abstract Syntax Tree"(AST) to a text file.
-This representation is in "pretty printed" form for good readability and overview.

-The output of dump can be influenced be with option `--comparable` to remove misleading statements or `--no-pyexpr` for easier comparison of code from different Ren'Py versions.

-#### Translate
-This feature changes the main language of the app, also "None language" called, with another one.
-Every string for dialogue, button names or descriptions will in the script files appear in the new language.
-The choosen "new" main language must already supported and present in the apps tl-directory.

-The translation task requires the `--translate` option, followed by the name of the replacement language.
-The given string must exactly match the directory name of the choosen language.
-For example 'your/gamepath.../game/tl/french' would be executed with the CLI command `python unrpyc.py /path/to/renpy/app/ -t french`.

 ## Usage

 This tool can either be ran as a command line tool, as a library, or injected into the game itself.
 To use it as a command line tool, a local python installation is required.
+To use it for its default function (decompiling) you can simply pass it the files you want to decompile as arguments, or pass it the folder containing them.
+For example, `python unrpyc.py file1.rpyc file2.rpyc` or `python unrpyc.py folder/`

+### Additional features

+#### Translation:
+For easier reading of decompiled script files, unrpyc can use translation data contained in a game to automatically convert the emitted script files to another language.
+You can find the supported languages for a game by looking in the `game/tl` folder of said game (`None` being the default)

+To use this feature, simply pass the name of the target language (which has to match the name found in the tl folder) with the `-t`/`--translate` option.
+For example, if a game has a folder `path/to/renpyapp/game/tl/french`, then you can run the command:
+`python unrpyc.py /path/to/renpyapp/ -t french`

+#### Raw ast view:
+Instead of decompiling, the tool can simply show the contents of a rpyc file.
+This is mainly useful for bug reports and the development of unrpyc.
+You can pass the `-d`/`--dump` flag to activate this feature.

+Note: this generates a _lot_ of output.

 ## Compatibility